mjocean/PyProcGameHD-SkeletonGame/README.markdown

 # Overview
 ## PyProcGame-HD
-This is a fork of PyProcGame, meant to replace PyProcGame for users who wish to create LCD-based PyProcGame games that are powered by a P-ROC.
+A fork of PyProcGame, meant to replace PyProcGame for users who wish to create LCD-based PyProcGame games that are powered by a P-ROC.

-Traditional DMD support has been broken, in favor of supporting traditional PC display hardware (i.e., LCD display).
-Specifically this version enables full-color frames (with alpha and per-pixel alpha transparency) running resolutions far in excess of 128x32.
-Hardware requirements moderate if hardware acceleration is available.
+Traditional DMD support has been removed in favor of supporting LCD displays.
+This version enables full-color frames (with alpha and per-pixel alpha transparency) running resolutions far in excess of 128x32.
+Hardware requirements are moderate if OpenGL hardware acceleration is available.

 This release replaces the previous HD VGA fork of PyProcGame and it's functionality is a superset of that version.
-This release has been re-written (and aggressively optimized) to leverage SDL2+PySDL2 graphics hardware acceleration features.
+It has been re-written (and aggressively optimized) to leverage SDL2 (OpenGL) graphics hardware acceleration features.
 Many things are now possible with nominal overhead, including 'dot-filter', alpha transparency, per-pixel alpha, just to name a few.
-The prior PyGame-based version remains for those who might need it for some reason or another.
+The prior PyGame-based version is available for those who might need it for some reason or another.

-Note: This version does not support the PyGame or Pyglet based desktop as the original PyProcGame does.
-There are several ways to use PyProcGameHD for some games and have it live side-by-side with other PyProcGame (traditional DMD)-based games.
-The easiest is to just include PyProcGameHD's procgame folder as a subfolder named procgame in your game.
+Note: If you wish to have projects running on different versions of PyProcGame, the easiest way is to just include the appropriate version of PyProcGame's procgame folder as a subfolder named procgame in your game folder.

 A Display Architecture Tutorial for both PyProcGameHD specifics and PyProcGame, in general, is provided [here](http://mjocean.github.io/PyProcGameHD-SkeletonGame/DMD_Tutorial.html).

 ## SkeletonGame

-SkeletonGame is a collection of classes to speed up new game development, and is also included (and maintained) as part of this release.
+SkeletonGame is a collection of classes to speed up new game development that is also included (and maintained) as part of this release.
 If you are a new P-ROC developer, you should strongly consider using it.
-If you have an existing codebase, you can migrate to this latest version of the HD Framework without using SkeletonGame, with minimal code changes.

-SkeletonGame is meant to be a proper third tier on top of BasicGame; think of it as the logical continuation of Starter.py --that is, if starter were a class that people were expected to subclass.
-SkeletonGame is just a bunch of additions to pyprocgame (many of which lifted from the JD sample game).
-It leverages everything that those of use who use PyProcGame know and love, and only intends to streamline some things for new users.
-It should help you make games faster.
-Think of it as sucking out the best parts of the Judge Dredd sample game, modifying it to be generic, adding stuff to make developing games easier, and having the whole thing running on the latest HD VGA fork of PyProcGame.
+SkeletonGame is a logical extension of the BasicGame class --it is a bunch of additions to pyprocgame (many of which lifted from the JD sample game).
+The idea being that most games all have the same core functionality, and that you shouldn't need to code those things.

 If SkeletonGame works, it means you (as the programmer) should: